 Products in the base range will stay the same across all of your stores regardless of local preferences.
-The base range will usually comprise of the most popular products and brands that your shoppers expect to find across all of your stores.
+The base range will usually comprise the most popular products and brands that your shoppers expect to find across all of your stores.

 You can use assortment optimisation software tools to reveal brand and SKU strengths and help them select these products and brands.

 These are the products or segments specific to each store cluster.
-These products are tailored to the specific needs of each cluster, and relate to the preferences of particular customer segments.
+These products are tailored to the needs of each cluster and relate to the preferences of particular customer segments.

-For example, if the customer segment in a particular cluster is price sensitive, you might want to place more economy products to better retain the loyalty of this customer segment.
-On the other hand, if the customer segment is convenience driven, more products with a convenient and appealing format will optimise the chances of increasing sales.
+For example, if the customer segment in a particular cluster is price sensitive, you might want to place more economy products to retain the loyalty of this customer segment.
+If the customer segment is convenience-driven, you can offer products in a convenient and appealing format.
+That will optimise your chances of increasing sales.

-Before creating assortment plans, it is important to align internally around the role each category plays in the merchandising strategy, as well as the implications those roles will have on category space allocations and assortment decisions.
+Before creating assortment plans, you must align internally around the role each category plays in your merchandising strategy.
+You must also understand the implications those roles will have on category space allocations and assortment decisions.

 By answering this question, you can adopt a more customer-centric approach to your category management strategy.
-Taking the correct merchandising strategies that will enhance the strengths of a category.
+The correct merchandising strategy will enhance the strengths of a category.

 The four major consumer consumer-based category roles are:

-It is important to determine the role of each category beforehand as this will determine and direct the merchandising strategy that will be put into place to deliver on the category role.
-Ultimately, it will affect the product selection and space allocation.
+It is vital to determine the role of each category beforehand as it determines and directs the merchandising strategy that will be put into place to deliver on the category role.
+Ultimately, it will affect product selection and space allocation.

-For example, if you choose to give your Meat category a Destination category role, the merchandising strategy you choose will most likely be focused on increasing traffic and defending the market share for this category.
+For example, if you give your Meat category a Destination role, you will most likely focus on a merchandising strategy that will increase traffic and defending your market share.
 To do so, you need to allocate more space to this category, keep margins relatively low to be attractive, and offer an excellent selection and variety.